• Session No.131 Efficiency Evaluation

 Verify and Replicate of Real Driving Wind Flows in Chassis Dynamometer

-Nobunori Okui (NATIONAL TRAFFIC SAFETY and ENVIRONMENT Lab.)・Toshimichi Takahashi (Meidensha)
+Nobunori Okui (NALTEC)・Toshimichi Takahashi (Meidensha)

 At the development of the internal combustion engine vehicles, we usually use the chassis dynamometer.
 The engine of these vehicle is cooling by using the cooling blower.
 About the electrified vehicles (EVs and FCVs), it is necessary to manage the thermal energy by all the vehicle components when it is driving.
 Therefore, we need to replicate the real driving wind flows at the whole vehicle by using the cooling blower.
 In this test, we modified the outlet of the conventional cooling blower and verified the effect of it by using the engine vehicle and the electrified vehicle.